shubham9654/applaa/README.md

-# 🚀 Welcome to Z.ai Code Scaffold
+# 🚀 Welcome to applaa

-A modern, production-ready web application scaffold powered by cutting-edge technologies, designed to accelerate your development with [Z.ai](https://chat.z.ai)'s AI-powered coding assistance.
+The ultimate kid-safe social network: Learn AI, build games, and express creativity in a parent-approved space.

 ## ✨ Technology Stack